g-wilson/seba/README.md

 - oAuth specifies that request bodies must be encoded with `application/x-www-urlencoded`, however I believe it's more common for new projects to use an entirely JSON-based API, so using JSON consistently is easier.

-- The PKCE (proof key for code exchange) oAuth extension is used as a fundamental security element to make sure the emails are only valid with the correct client session.
+- The PKCE (proof key for code exchange) oAuth extension is used as a fundamental security element for the email token flow, to make sure the emails are only valid with the correct client session.

 - Scope parameter is not used on the token endpoint.
 This feature is specific to scenarios where the end-user chooses what permissions they want to grant to the clients.
 Since SEBA is not concerned with authorization at all, it has been left... out of scope.